Anti-Defection Law

 The Party Whip — Voting Discipline (Paragraph 2(1)(b))

-Paragraph 2(1)(b) deals with voting against the party whip.
-A "whip" in parliamentary parlance is a written direction issued by the authorized person of a political party (usually the Chief Whip) to its members in the legislature, directing them to vote in a particular manner on a specific issue.
-The Tenth Schedule gives constitutional protection to the whip system by making violation a ground for disqualification.
-However, there are important nuances: (1) the direction must be issued by the "political party" — not by any individual leader, but by the party through its authorized officer; (2) the member must have voted or abstained from voting "contrary to" the direction — mere absence is not the same as abstention (though repeated absence may constitute "voluntarily giving up membership"); (3) the member can seek prior permission from the party to vote differently; (4) if the party condones the member's conduct within 15 days, disqualification does not apply.
-Critics argue that this provision makes Indian legislators mere "voting machines" who must follow party orders without exercising independent judgment.
-It effectively transfers the legislator's vote to the party leadership, weakening the representative function of elected members.
-The Dinesh Goswami Committee (1990) recommended limiting the whip to votes on motions of confidence/no-confidence and Money Bills only — this reform has not been implemented.
+Paragraph 2(1)(b) covers defying the party whip — a written direction from the party's authorized officer telling members how to vote on a specific issue.
+The Tenth Schedule gives the whip constitutional teeth: violate it and face disqualification.
+Key nuances: (1) the direction must come from the "political party" through its authorized officer — not from any individual leader; (2) the member must have voted or abstained "contrary to" the direction — mere absence is different from abstention (though repeated absence could count as "voluntarily giving up membership"); (3) the member can seek prior permission to vote differently; (4) if the party condones the violation within 15 days, no disqualification.
+The biggest criticism: this provision turns legislators into voting machines who follow party orders without independent judgment.
+The legislator's vote effectively belongs to the party leadership, not the elected representative.
+The Dinesh Goswami Committee (1990) proposed a fix: limit the whip to confidence/no-confidence motions and Money Bills only — let legislators vote freely on everything else.
+This reform remains unimplemented.

 The Merger Exception (Paragraph 4)